In this article, you will learn:

 To create a new step in a Tulip App, click the Add Step option on the left side of the App Editor.
 The design of the new step will reflect the Base Layout.

-Pro-tip: you can also copy an existing step if you want to reuse design or logic on your new step by clicking the "Copy" button on the Step tab within the Context Pane.
+Pro-tip: you can also duplicate an existing step if you want to reuse design or logic on your new step by clicking on the gear icon and select “Duplicate Step”.

 Adding Logic to Your App